 The project is called Open House Roma, and includes a wide range of properties, from contemporary to ancient.
 The site is only in Italian, but you can see photos of the many places you can visit, and if you click on any one, it will open a map of where it is.

-On Sunday May 21, 2017 The ADSI (Associazione Dimore Storiche Antiche) holds its annual "Open Courtyards" event.
+In May, the ADSI (Associazione Dimore Storiche Antiche) holds its annual "Open Courtyards" event.
 This means you may visit courtyards of historic palazzos and private residences not normally open to the public.
+Date TBD

 On the last Sunday of the month, the Vatican Museums are open and free.
 Hours are 9am - 2pm, with last entry at 12:30.
 No reservations are possible and tours don't generally go this day.
 If you don't show up long before 9am, you risk waiting more than an hour, even two, in line, and not getting in.